ravina-gelda/arith/README.md

 ### Programming Assignment 1 - The ARITH language: A Simple Langauge of
 ### Arithmetic Expressions ###
  ## Problem statement ##
-In Haskell, or the language of your choice, write an interpreter for the ARITH language.
+ write an interpreter for the ARITH language.
 Your program should consist of:

 * A data structure for the abstract syntax tree (AST) of ARITH.
 * A parser for ARITH.
-You may use external libraries when writing the parser.
-Remember to cite any code that you take from elsewhere.
-* Do NOT use regular expressions to parse the string.
-The ARITH language is simple enough that this would work, but you will still have to worry about precedence.
-It may be helpful to parse the String into an AST and think about how the AST should be interpreted.
-You will be asked to write more complicated parsers later in the quarter.
-Please take the time to learn how to use a real parsing library.
-In HW1, you may assume that there will be exactly one space between numbers and operands, as in the provided test cases.
-(This assumption will not be true in future homework.)
+ you may assume that there will be exactly one space between numbers and operands, as in the provided test cases.
-An interpreter for this AST.
+* An interpreter for this AST.
 The interpreter should be in the form of a function called eval, which takes in an AST and returns the result.
-Test cases which show that your AST, parser, and interpreter work.
-These test cases should show good code coverage (i.e. test all cases).
+* Test cases which show that your AST, parser, and interpreter work.

-Finally, add a feature to your language, like subtraction or exponentiation.
-This addition will involve modifying the AST, parser, and interpreter to support this new feature.
-You should also write new tests for this feature.
+As per the homework requirement, this script will do the following things:

 ## My implemenattion